coolblade/node-honeytracks/README.md

 # NodeJS Library for HoneyTracks

-Using the tracking needs a valid account at https://panel.honeytracks.com and the corresponding product Api- and SecretKey
+Using the tracking needs a valid account at https://panel.honeytracks.com and the corresponding product ApiKey and SecretKey

 **Author:** [coolblade](http://www.github.com/coolblade)